 7. Spectrum Analysis and Filtering Frequencies

-In simple terms, the frequency spectrum shows all of the frequencies contained in a sound and indicates which ones are most powerful, so this is really essential for tuning and most electronic frequency analysers are much more accurate than the abilities of human hearing.
+In simple terms, the frequency spectrum shows all of the frequencies contained in a sound waveform and indicates which ones are most powerful, so this is really essential for tuning, especially because most electronic frequency analysers are much more accurate than the abilities of human hearing.
 Let's look at some examples of different sound waveforms and the associated frequency spectrum – those shown below are captured using the iDrumTune Spectrum Analyzer feature, so you can experiment yourself too with the app and different instruments if you want to investigate other sounds too:

 A plain sinewave is not a very exciting sound, just a static tone that has no overtones or harmonics.
 Here’s an example of a 150 Hz sinewave played through a loudspeaker and captured in iDrumTune:

-The harmonics are what makes a guitar sound musical to our ears where the single sinewave does not.
-Our earls like to hear multiple frequencies at mathematically separated or equal spaces and that is a big factor in how we determine if something sounds musical or not.
+The harmonics are what makes a guitar sound musical to our ears where the single sinewave does not so much.
+Our ears like to hear multiple frequencies at mathematically separated or equal spaces and that is a big factor in how we determine if something sounds musical or not.
 So, the frequency spectrum allows us therefore to analyse sounds and determine components that make up the sound’s musicality and character.

 A third example is the frequency profile of a human voice.
 Even if you are not a great singer, if you sing a very low note into iDrumTune, you’ll see the spectrum also shows fairly evenly spaced overtones.
 This is because the human vocal chords are also designed to generate some degree of harmonic overtones, which explains why everyone has a subtly different sounding voice and how some people can sing beautifully like a musical instrument themselves.